70 Dark Fairytale Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

 4. Closing Lines

-4. The happily-ever-after was never mine.
+4. The happily-ever-after had never been meant for me.

-5. Her final wish silenced the world.
+5. Her final wish fell into silence, and the world obeyed.

-10. They called it a fairytale ending, but none of us lived happily ever after.
+10. They called it a fairytale ending — but none of us lived happily ever after.

 5. Character Ideas